This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 5-8.
-Anti-SCN4B (NaVβ4) (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-SCN4B (NaVβ4) (extracellular) Antibody, preincubated with the negative control antigen.

 Voltage-gated sodium channels (NaV) are essential for the generation of action potentials and for cell excitability1.
 NaV channels are activated in response to depolarization and selectively allow the flow of Na+ ions.
 To date, nine NaV α subunits have been cloned and named NaV1.1-NaV1.94,5.
 NaV channels are classified into two groups according to their sensitivity to tetrodotoxin (TTX): TTX-sensitive (NaV1.1, NaV1.2, NaV1.3, NaV1.4, NaV1.6 and NaV1.7) and TTX-resistant (NaV1.5, NaV1.8 and NaV1.9) 2,3.